Pensions – Statement of Investment Principles

 - The Group maintains compliance with all relevant statutory and legal obligations by identifying and mitigating tax risks through a structured governance framework.

 - The group tax function consists of suitably qualified and experienced staff.

-- It will provide periodic reports to the Board Committee on any significant tax issues or developments affecting the group.
+- Regular reports will be provided to the Board Committee on any significant tax issues or developments affecting the Group.

 - Ultimate responsibility for tax rests with the Group’s Chief Financial Officer.

 Attitude of the Group towards tax planning:

 - Tax evasion in any form either by knowingly not declaring income or inaccurately declaring income or expenditure is unacceptable.
 This policy applies to all employees of the Group, in accordance with the UK rules on the corporate criminal offence for failing to prevent the facilitation of tax evasion.

 - Any tax planning being considered is reviewed in the light of the Group’s obligations as a responsible UK taxpayer.